pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

   should be fixed.

 What operators to prioritize?
-Consider picking some important model (James Reed and Yinghai Lu may ahve some suggestions) and getting to 100% coverage there.
+Consider picking some important model (James Reed and Yinghai Lu may have some suggestions) and getting to 100% coverage there.

 ### Get tracing with meta tensors working